-On June 1, 2011, the acquisition of Marquis Alliance created the DS division, which was expanded on July 1st with the acquisition of XL Fluids and New West on January 25, 2012.
+On June 1, 2011, the acquisition of Marquis Alliance created the DS division, which was expanded on July 1, 2011 with the acquisition of XL Fluids and on January 25, 2012 with the acquisition of New West.
 Accordingly, the results of the DS division only includes activity from June 1, 2011, the period in which Marquis Alliance became a wholly owned subsidiary of the Corporation.
 Geographically, the primary focus of the DS division has been the WCSB.
 In addition, there are two wholly owned subsidiaries that also provide services to various basins in the United States as well as internationally in India.
 The DS division's WCSB operations are coordinated from the Calgary, Alberta office and the U.S. operations are conducted from the Denver, Colorado office.